Tuvvi Tuvvi Tuvvi: Cast

-Production

-Tuvvi Tuvvi Tuvvi was directed by Singeetam Srinivasa Rao, produced by Parvathamma Rajkumar under Dakshayani Cine Combines, and written by Richard Louis.
-Cinematography was handled by B. C. Gowrishankar and editing by S. Manohar.

 Soundtrack

 The soundtrack was composed by Hamsalekha.

 Release and reception

 Tuvvi Tuvvi Tuvvi was released on 5 February 1999.
 Jyothi Raghuram of The Hindu said, "Tuvvi Tuvvi Tuvvi [...] might not mark the resurrection of Raghavendra Rajkumar, but it certainly is a boost to the Kannada industry for the clean entertainment it provides.
 The story is different and original. the casting is thoughtful, music is not a letdown; and on this has been built an attractive edifice by veteran Singeetam Srinivasa Rao.
 What more could one ask for in a day of remakes and "masala" films."
 S. Shivakumar of The Times of India said, "Tuvvi tuvvi tuvvi is not great cinema but when your nerves have been assaulted from 4 to Z, this film acts as an aspirin."